LeventErkok/sbv/SMTSolverVersions.md

       * Version 2.6.0
   * Z3:
       * http://github.com/Z3Prover/z3
-      * Version as downloaded from the above site on Jul 2, 2018
+      * Version as downloaded from the above site on Dec 22, 2018
-      * You should use at least version 4.7.1 of Z3, or compile directly from the sources.
+      * You should use at least version 4.8.0 of Z3, or compile directly from the sources.